 My friend Shelly from ConfettiStyle invited a group of us to participate in a virtual progressive dinner, with each blogger responsible for a different aspect of the party menu or decor.
 I’m in charge of dessert for our Floral Fiesta Spring Soiree.

 For our virtual get-together, I decided to make a frozen margarita pie — one of my favorite summertime desserts.
+You’ll find the recipe at the end of this post.

 This ice cream margarita pie looks pretty, and it tastes really good, too.